-$^{^{18}}$ Alternative capacity factors should include an assumption of 0.5% annual degradation and be based on the inverter's AC rating.
+$^{^{52}}$ Alternative capacity factors should include an assumption of 0.5% annual degradation and be based on the inverter's AC rating.

-- 8. At the Part II application, the Approved Vendor will be asked to update system parameters, if needed.
-As an additional check, photographic evidence and possibly on-site inspections will be used to verify the final system parameters.
-If PVWatts was used at the Part I application to calculate a capacity factor, then PVWatts will be used again based on the updated Part II system parameters to calculate a Part II capacity factor.
-If PVWatts calculates a higher capacity factor for Part II relative to Part I, the lower capacity factor from Part I will be used.
-If a custom capacity factor was used at the Part I application stage, the same custom capacity factor (or lower custom capacity factor, if reduced per above) will be used and applied to the Part II system size.
+- size.
 Switching among production estimate calculation methodologies between Part I and Part II is permitted only if accompanied by a decrease in the capacity factor, otherwise such switching is not permitted. - 9.
 Modifications to Part I project parameters may be permitted prior to the Program Administrator's approval of the Part I application, but only if these modifications do not increase the 15-year or 20-year REC quantity.